rapidez/website/resources/docs/0.x/packages.md

 <a name="vue-events"></a>
 ## [Vue Events](#vue-events)

 Rapidez emits some custom Vue events you can use to hook into with [`vm.$on`](https://vuejs.org/v2/api/#vm-on).
-We're using them for example within the [Rapidez Mollie](https://github.com/rapidez/mollie) package, have a look at the [`mollie.js`](https://github.com/rapidez/mollie/blob/master/resources/js/mollie.js) file.
+This is used for example within the [Rapidez Mollie](https://github.com/rapidez/mollie) package, have a look at the [`mollie.js`](https://github.com/rapidez/mollie/blob/master/resources/js/mollie.js) file.

 Event | Explanation
 --- | ---
 `CheckoutCredentialsSaved` | Triggered after the checkout credentials are saved `CheckoutPaymentSaved` | Triggered after the payment method is saved

 There is also a `doNotGoToTheNextStep` variable on the root Vue instance which can be used to prevent the checkout from going to the next step.
-That's also used within the [Rapidez Mollie](https://github.com/rapidez/mollie) package to prevent the checkout from going to the success page because you've to pay first and we'd like to redirect the user to the payment page.
+That's also used within the [Rapidez Mollie](https://github.com/rapidez/mollie){target="_blank"} package to prevent the checkout from going to the success page because you've to pay first and we'd like to redirect the user to the payment page.